NotOnAClient/uno-console/README.md

 # uno-console
 Console/text based online multiplayer Uno game written with Python.

+# In the process of rewriting this program.

 # How to use
 Using this app is self explanatory.
 Enter the number of the card that you want to play.
 Type "draw" to draw a card.